2019 Whakaari / White Island eruption: Aftermath

-Legal
+Legal action

+Investigation and prosecutions

 In December 2019, the New Zealand Police launched an investigation into the disaster in conjunction with WorkSafe New Zealand.

-On 30 November 2020, it was reported that WorkSafe New Zealand had filed charges against 13 parties over tours to the island, including its owners, the Buttle family (who own the island through Whakaari Management Ltd), GNS Science, the National Emergency Management Agency (New Zealand), and tour operators Volcanic Air and the Ngāti Awa–owned White Island Tours.
-Ten parties have been charged under the Health and Safety at Work Act 2015; nine under Section 36 for failing to ensure the health and safety of workers and others, with one facing a charge as a person controlling a business.
+On 30 November 2020, WorkSafe New Zealand filed charges against 13 parties over tours to the island, including Buttle family members (who own the island through Whakaari Trustees Ltd, which leases it to their company Whakaari Management Ltd to manage the island), GNS Science, the National Emergency Management Agency (NEMA), and tour operators Volcanic Air and the Ngāti Awa–owned White Island Tours.
+Ten parties were charged under the Health and Safety at Work Act 2015; nine under Section 36 for failing to ensure the health and safety of workers and others, with one facing a charge as a person controlling a business.
 Each of these charges carries a maximum fine of NZ$1.5 million.
 Three individuals were also charged under Section 44 of the act which requires directors or individuals who have influence over a company to ensure that the company meets health and safety obligations.
 Each charge carries a maximum fine of NZ$300,000.

 At a court hearing on 5 March 2021 the names of all the charged were officially revealed.
 Ten organisations and three individuals were charged under the Health and Safety at Work Act.
 The ten organisations were seven tourism companies (White Island Tours Limited; Volcanic Air Safaris Limited; Aerius Limited; Kahu NZ Limited; Inflite Charters Limited; I D Tours New Zealand Limited; and Tauranga Tourism Services Limited), GNS Science, the National Emergency Management Agency and Whakaari Management Ltd. The three individuals were Andrew, James and Peter Buttle, directors of Whakaari Management.
 A number of the charges were for alleged offences between April 2016 and December 2019.
 None of the charges relate to events following the eruption, when some of the charged parties rescued people from the island.
 On 26 August 2021, the 13 defendants pleaded not guilty to charges of health and safety breaches.